-Bay Area startup Joywell Foods has developed a fermentation process that produces sweet proteins, which mimic the taste of sugar without the adverse health effects.
+Bay Area startup Oobli (formerly Joywell Foods) has developed a fermentation process that produces sweet proteins, which mimic the taste of sugar without the adverse health effects.

 Not only do traditional sugar and most non-nutritive sweetener alternatives have bad implications for health, sugarcane farming requires millions of acres of land.
 Producing sweet proteins via fermentation offers a more sustainable solution, said Joywell Foods CEO Ali Wing.